jasb3110/Radiocarbon-reservoir/README.md

 |:----------------------------------------------------------------------:|
 | *Figure 4.
 Diagram of* $\Delta R$ *off Peru & Chile in boxes.
 Orange boxes belonged from 0 to 22°S and purple boxes belonged from 22 to 50°S.The thick black lines is mean value of MRA each box.* |

-In this picture, I show the estimation of local MRA in boxes. for two zones, Calibrated age of $\Delta R$ does not belong same time windows.
-There are four boxes (two orange and two purple) boxes of MRA that have belonged to different latitudinal positions and periods of time (orange boxes: latitude 0-22°S, 10.6 to 5.8 Cal Kyr BP [11.2 to 6.4 Kyr BP] and 5.6 to 0.3 Cal Kyr BP [6.2 to 0.9 Kyr BP]; purple boxes: latitude 22-50°S, 12 to 6.5 Cal Kyr BP [12.6 to 7.05 Kyr BP] and 3.4 to 0.1 Cal Kyr BP [4 to 0.7 Kyr BP]). where the values with "[ ]" represents Conventional age interval.
+In this picture, I show the estimation of $\Delta R$  in boxes for two zones.
+There are four boxes (two orange and two purple) boxes of $\Delta R$ that have belonged to different latitudinal positions and periods of time (orange boxes: latitude 0-22°S, 10.6 to 5.8 Cal Kyr BP [11.2 to 6.4 Kyr BP] and 5.6 to 0.3 Cal Kyr BP [6.2 to 0.9 Kyr BP]; purple boxes: latitude 22-50°S, 12 to 6.5 Cal Kyr BP [12.6 to 7.05 Kyr BP] and 3.4 to 0.1 Cal Kyr BP [4 to 0.7 Kyr BP]). where the values with "[ ]" represents Conventional age interval.

 Additionally, We estimated $\Delta R$ the last 100 years off coastal line 0-22°S and 22-50°S were 140±5 and 162±6, respectively.
 However, it were not plotted to avoid overlapping.